-I started this large painting early 2020 and finally finished it just as the first full on lockdown came.
-Had this not happened I don't know whether I would have stayed inside and in one position for so very long!
+I started this acrylic on canvas painting early 2020 and have finally finished it:) Had Covid not happened I don't know whether I would have stayed inside and in one position for so very long!

 The title is a corruption from William Blake’s “Auguries of Innocence,” specifically the line "A Robin Redbreast in a cage puts all Heaven in a rage".
 The poem consists of a series of paradoxes in which Blake juxtaposes innocence with evil and corruption.
 The word augury in the title means omen or token, and the robin is the poem’s first noted “augury of innocence.”

 The robin’s song, personality, and countenance are such that Blake saw the act of putting one in a cage as not only an enraging violation but also as a profound perversion of holiness.

-The full title for this painting is Would a Vulture in a Cage put all of Heaven in a Rage?
+So the full title for this painting is Would a Vulture in a Cage put all of Heaven in a Rage?
 By swapping Blake's robin with a vulture and placing a tiny robin below and outside the cage I was thinking about Innocence and Beauty/Ugliness, the often unfounded association of beauty with virtue and ugly with degradation.
-How much are we influenced with subjective ideas of physical beauty being equated with innocence, goodness and purity, if so, what hope the vulture if she ends up in a cage?
+How much are we influenced with subjective ideas of physical beauty being equated with innocence, goodness and purity, if so, what hope and pity for the vulture if she ends up in a cage?

-I wanted the painting to have an old fairy tale feel to it, one of those Grimm's tales that carry a dark warning and told in dark woods and candlelit castles, something that Rumplestiltskin may have on his wall?
-The Cage is taken from an antique French design that I have altered somewhat to create an unwieldy and slightly off proportion.
+I wanted the painting to have an old fairy tale look and feel to it, one of those Grimm's tales that carry a dark warning and told in dark woods and candlelit castles, something that Rumplestiltskin may have on his wall?
+The cage was inspired by an antique French design that I have altered somewhat to create unwieldy and slightly off proportions.